Skip to content

 1. Choose Input type: Text or Data Source

-• Text: Enter a JSON payload in the editor
+• Text: enter a JSON payload in the editor

 2. Choose Output type: JSON or Data Outbound

-• JSON: Results appear inline
+• JSON: results appear inline

 3. Click Run to execute